mwt/zoom-apt-repo/README.md

 ## Upgrade notice

 This repostitory used to be at `https://mirror.mwt.me/my/deb`.
 For simplicity and consistancy with the other repos on `mirror.mwt.me`, I have moved the repo to `https://mirror.mwt.me/zoom/deb`.
 The old paths redirect to the new ones.
 So, the old paths should continue to work.
 However, use of the new paths is highly recommended.
-To upgrade, just rerun Step 2 above.
+To upgrade, just rerun steps 1 and 2 above.